 Children's programs, from daily talks and activities to seasonal events, like the Trick or Treat Under the Sea Event on Halloween, are also regularly available to the aquarium's young guests, and visitors and locals alike are welcome to attend.

 The aquarium is open daily from 9:00 a.m. to 5:00 p.m., all year long, and offers special rates for children.
-There is also a gift shop so kids can bring home a reminder of their North Carolina Aquarium discoveries.
+There is also a fantastic gift shop so kids can bring home a reminder of their North Carolina Aquarium discoveries.

 As one of the nation's highest ranked family friendly beaches, it's clear that there's no shortage of kids' activities to enjoy on and off the sand.
 Whether kids are digging and playing in the sand to exploring the Outer Banks' newest Kid-friendly museums and attractions, there's plenty to do for kids of all ages - even the long time Outer Banks lovers who never grew up.